Caerii/Identicon-Generator-Site/README.md

 ### Our 3D Geometric Approach

 Our project takes the concept of identicons into three-dimensional space.
 Instead of flat, pixel-based images, we generate complex 3D geometric shapes.
-This approach offers several advantages:
+Users will be more impressed with such an approach, depending on the primitives used.
+We used topological primitives here to make everything reproducible with standard methods.
+However, future interfaces might allow users to upload their own primitives, or describe it merely in natural language.
+This approach we use, with real-time 3D offers several advantages:

 1. **Increased Uniqueness**: The additional dimension and geometric complexity allow for a vastly larger set of unique identicons.
 2. **Enhanced Memorability**: 3D shapes are often more distinctive and memorable than 2D patterns.